 When to Hire a Workers’ Compensation Lawyer

 If your employer doesn’t carry workers’ compensation insurance but is legally required to do so, they can be subject to severe penalties, including misdemeanor or felony charges, fines, and imprisonment.
-Those whose claims get denied may still be able to receive compensation for their injuries with help from a good workers’ compensation lawyer.
+Those whose claims get denied may still be able to receive compensation for their injuries with help from an experienced Winston-Salem workers’ compensation lawyer.

 If you have any other questions about workers’ compensation exclusion in North Carolina or the ways in which an attorney can help your case, Lewis & Keller are here to help.
 We bring decades of experience to the table, and we can help your case.
 Give us a call or complete our online contact form for a consultation today!